 The construction division was the major energy consumer due to its extensive use of construction equipment, electricity generators, and vehicles, among others.
-While heavy user, the energy division's power plants obtain most of its electricity requirement from its own renewable energy operations.
+In an effort to offset its reliance on fossil fuel, the construction division installed solar panels in its permanent sites to complement power sourced from the grid The energy division's power plants obtain most of its electricity requirement from its own renewable energy operations.
 The Company's property managers are responsible for implementing energy efficiency measures within their controlled areas.
 These may include replacement of lighting fixtures to more efficient models, replacement of chillers for centralized air conditioning, and/or optimization of operating hours of equipment to reduce electricity consumption.